RyanKung/codexia/README.md

 Codex request, so they should be treated as compatibility no-ops rather than effective sampling or output-length controls.

-`/v1/responses` currently supports `previous_response_id` only as an in-memory continuation mechanism within the same running rotom process.
-It is not exposed as a public retrievable/deletable response resource, and it should not be treated as durable storage across daemon restarts or process exits.
+`/v1/responses` supports `previous_response_id` only within the same running rotom process. rotom intentionally keeps this local state in memory.

 Image generation is exposed in two compatibility shapes: